insected/bobbae_gcp-wiki/Recommendations.md

 Keeping your catalog up to date and recording user events successfully is important for getting high-quality recommendations.
 Even if your initial imports and event recording are successful, [monitoring](https://cloud.google.com/retail/recommendations-ai/docs/monitor
 ) error rates is still needed in case of unexpected environmental issues, such as network connectivity failures.

-You should set up Cloud Monitoring alerts so you can take action promptly in case any issues arise with user event recording and predictions.
-You can also monitor recent data integration error rates in the Google Cloud Console at any time.